hedi04/loan_quality_predictor/README.md

 Good loans are the ones where the status is current or fully paid.

 Bad loans are the ones where the status is default, in grace period, or late.

+This model was coded and tested using Python.

+For questions, feel free to contact me.